ismisepaul/ismisepaul.github.io/docs/_posts/2023-02-17-owasp-global-appsec-dublin-day1.md

 3. Mitigate threats - assess & prioritize then mitigate
 4. Reflect - reflect and repeat

-Kim argued that privacy and security don't have to be at logger heads but can work together e.g. for security we want logs and very detailed logs so we can figure out what happened.
+Kim argued that privacy and security don't have to be at loggerheads but can work together e.g. for security we want logs and very detailed logs so we can figure out what happened.
 For privacy we're worried about what we're collecting from those logs and does it violate privacy.

 Security - protecting data, company assets, (external) attackers Privacy - protecting personal data, data subject assets, attacker + (internal) misbehaviour

-In closing, she said to do threat modelling early ideally the sooner the better, but it's never too late and that the outcome of threat modelling should be meaningful where it has actual value to stakeholders.
+In closing, she said to do threat modelling early ideally the sooner the better, but it's never too late and the outcome of threat modelling should be meaningful where it has actual value to stakeholders.

 ### Far from green fields - introducing Threat modelling to established teams (Sarah-Jane Madden)

-Sarah-Jane's talk was more focused on the challenges of introducing Threat Modelling to well established software teams where the organisation comprises of legacy applications, new application as well as acquisitions.
-She made a great opening remark that _Cyber is about hearts and minds as much as its about tech_.
+Sarah-Jane's talk was more focused on the challenges of introducing threat modelling to well-established software teams where the organisation comprises of legacy applications, new applications as well as acquisitions.
+She made a great opening remark that _Cyber is about hearts and minds as much as it's about tech_.
 She went on to say at the start of her threat modelling journey she thought simply why can't we just *do* threat modelling!! and idealistically why not shift everything so far left we don't have to worry about pentesting etc. As with a lot of things the theory soon gives way to reality.
 She went on to talk about the various mistakes that were made over the course of rolling out threat modelling _from the trenches_.

-The first being not realising the importance of the why.
+The first is not realising the importance of the why.
 Doing the right thing for the sake of it because everything you've read from the security industry stresses the importance of it but failing to understand what leadership should want and why project management should care.
 Time is precious and at the end of the exercises you're left with a bunch of tickets and questions of whether to groom these and do they go into the sprint.

-Having project management on board nothing could go wrong, except the fact the security team let lose a best practice on a population of about 300 developers without much guidance where developers being developers started to come up with solutions and got bogged down with documentation.
-The security team had to step in and stop the choas!
-She explained the model team was not the one who was doing threat modelling for years already (that culture didn't translate acroos the org) but actually the team that was busy where they did it little and often and actually produced actionable tickets.
+Having project management on board nothing could go wrong, except the fact the security team let loose a best practice on a population of about 300 developers without much guidance where developers being developers started to come up with solutions and got bogged down with documentation.
+The security team had to step in and stop the chaos!
+She explained the model team was not the one who was doing threat modelling for years already (that culture didn't translate across the org) but the team that was busy where they did it little and often and produced actionable tickets.
-Also teams can get stuck and not know what to do where she found facilitated sessions worked really well.
+Also, teams can get stuck and not know what to do and she found facilitated sessions worked well.

 Covid hit and undid a lot as people went into their bubbles where she said teams were getting no findings not because they were building the perfect software but just that they needed another facilitated session - not in a finger pointing you're doing a bad job but just to get them unstuck.
-She emphasised to let teams use their own tools as some may be maintaining a monolith while others are building a microservice so there's no one size fits all!
+She emphasised letting teams use their own tools as some may be maintaining a monolith while others are building a microservice so there's no one size fits all!

-I liked the parallel of Irish dancing and threat modelling - when you're a professional dancer you've practiced so much you're got muscle memory.
+I liked the parallel of Irish dancing and threat modelling - when you're a professional dancer you've practised so much you're got muscle memory.
 The same is true with threat modelling, iterate, iterate, iterate!

-When measuring the success she recommends the following indicators
+When measuring success she recommends the following indicators

 - Reduced security incidents
 - Improved documentation